This post may contain affiliate links, from which we earn an income.

 - You need a suitable vehicle to tow a caravan.
 You can’t tow a large caravan with a Mini!
 But this means you do have a vehicle in which to go sightseeing and explore, once you’re un-hitched at your site.

-- If you passed your driving test before 1997, you don’t need a special driving licence.
+- If you passed your driving test before 1997, you don’t need a special driving licence to drive a motorhome or tow a caravan.
 If you passed your test after 1 January 1997, you are restricted to a combined maximum allowable mass (towing vehicle and caravan combined) of 3,500kg.
 For anything heavier you need to take a category B+E driving test.

 - There are over 4,000 accidents a year in the UK involving trailers and caravans.
 Towing a caravan requires experience, focus and ability; much more so than driving a car and it is the reason many people don’t buy caravans.

 - You are not legally required to insure your caravan, although this means you wouldn’t be covered for theft or accidental damage.
 Caravan insurance is not expensive if you decide to take it out, with the average price being £150 per year.
-There is no requirement to MOT or tax a caravan, making annual running costs low, although you do need an MOT, tax and insurance for the car which will tow your caravan.
+There is no requirement to MOT or tax a caravan, meaning you’ll save on annual running costs, although you do need an MOT, tax and insurance for the car which will tow your caravan.

 - Caravan garages are generally small scale and only a very few have a garage large enough for bikes, probably because it usually means placing extra weight right where you don’t want it, behind the axle.
 This means having your bikes on your car and visible.